Tax relief

 Transcript

 The government wants us to save for retirement and incentivises us by offering tax relief on pension contributions.
 This gives your pension investments an instant boost.
 As a basic rate taxpayer, every £80 you pay in becomes £100 in your pension pot.
 That’s a 20% boost.
 Higher and additional rate taxpayers can claim extra relief beyond this initial 20% by completing a self-assessment form.
-You’ll either get the tax relief automatically or you’ll have to claim it yourself.
+You’ll either get the tax relief automatically, or you’ll have to claim it yourself.
 It depends on the type of pension scheme you’re in and the rate of income tax that you pay.

 You can get tax relief on pension contributions worth up to 100% of your annual earnings or £60,000, whichever is lower.
 There are two kinds of pension schemes where tax relief is paid automatically.
 One is called net pay, where your employer takes workplace pension contributions out of your pay before deducting income tax.
 The other is relief at source, where your pension provider claims tax relief from the government at the basic 20% and adds it to your pension pot.
 You can get relief at source in all personal pensions and some workplace pensions.